amidaware/trmm-docs/docs/unsupported_proxies.md

 #### Values you will have to replace with your own

-- 10.10.10.100 - Change with your TRMM local IP
+- 10.10.10.100 - Change with your TRMM local IP.
-- example.com - Change with your domain
+- example.com - Change with your domain.

 ### Backend